rubyaustralia/roro/2018/201803-rorosyd.md

 ## *- Pub / Gelato*

 ^
-And so, tonight that cup runneth over with even more speakers with a full roster of talks!
+And so, tonight that cup runneth over with even more speakers with a full roster of talks, followed by events, tips, job, and then optionally continuing on afterwards at the pub or going for gelato.

 ---